-Note: The FWC wants to ensure that physical disabilities do not get in the way of a person's access to hunter safety programs.
-If the students needs any special accommodations please notify the FWC regional coordinator for your county a minimum of two weeks prior to the first day of class.
+The FWC wants to ensure that individuals with special needs have access to hunter safety programs.
+If a students needs any special accommodations please notify the FWC regional coordinator for your county a minimum of two weeks prior to the first day of class.